 (Please note: some content may not be complete on the beta site.).

-Resistance standards traceable to NIST provide references for measurements of current at levels from 2000 A to below 1 pA and are used to support a wide variety of impedance, temperature, strain, and power measurements.
+Resistance standards traceable to NIST provide references for measurements of current at levels from 3000 A to below 20 fA and are used to support a wide variety of impedance, temperature, strain, and power measurements.
 This project develops the technology of quantum electrical measurements including the world’s best high resistance standards and superconducting quantum interference device (SQUID) based scaling techniques.
-We have maintained close working relationships with researchers in other leading national institutes and successfully completed two bilateral comparisons with the Bureau International des Poids et Measures (BIPM) and other National Metrology Institutes (NMI), serving as the pilot laboratory for several of these comparisons.
-This leadership has resulted in collaborative research to develop and deploy sophisticated multi-function, high-precision, and low-maintenance cryogenic current comparators (CCCs) and improved resistance standards, development of low current and high current measurement techniques for reduced uncertainty of measurements based on resistance metrology, and staff being called upon to provide expert peer review of NMIs and evaluating other labs while performing resistance and current comparisons.
+We have maintained close working relationships with researchers in other leading national institutes and successfully completed bilateral and key comparisons with the Bureau International des Poids et Measures (BIPM) and other National Metrology Institutes (NMI), serving as the pilot laboratory for several of these comparisons.
+This leadership has resulted in collaborative research on cryogenic current comparators (CCCs) and improved resistance standards, development of low current and high current measurement techniques for reduced uncertainty of measurements based on resistance metrology, and staff being called upon to provide expert peer review of NMIs and evaluating other labs while performing resistance and current comparisons.

 Lead Organizational Unit:pml

 100 Bureau Drive, MS 8171